gincoat/gincoat.github.io/docs/introduction.md

 slug: /
 ---

-GoCondor is a Golang web framework made for building web APIs, suitable for small & medium size projects and microservices. with its simple structure, developer friendly experience it makes developers happily more productive.
+GoCondor is a Golang web framework made for building web APIs, suitable for small & medium size projects and microservices. with its simple structure and developer-friendly experience, it makes developers happily more productive.

 ## Features
 - Routing